deriv-com/quill-icons/readme.md

 Explore and integrate the complete set of icons from [Deriv](https://deriv.com/) with easy-to-use React components.
 These icons are exported from a Figma Icon project.

+## The motivation of creating this library

+We developed the Deriv Quill Icons library to address several critical considerations across our projects:

+1. **Consistency across all of our projects:** By creating Deriv Quill Icons we ensure a consistent design language across all of our applications.
+All icons will have a similar style, size, and color.
+2. **Easy Maintenance:** Managing all of the icons in a centralised library makes it easier to update or modify them.
+If we decide to change the design or add new icons, we only need to make changes in one place, and the updates will be reflected throughout all of our applications.
+3. **Reuse and Efficiency:** We can easily reuse the same set of icons across different components and pages in our applications.
+This promotes code reusability and reduces redundancy, as we don't have to duplicate icon assets or styles.
+4. **Customisation:** It allows us to customise our icons globally.
+For example, we can change the color scheme, size, or other visual aspects of all icons in one place without modifying individual components.
+Also we can easily apply optimisations to all of our icons in one place.
+5. **Developer Productivity:** It enhances our developer productivity.
+Developers can easily find and use the icons they need without having to search for or create new assets each time.

+and ...

 ## Installation

 ```bash